NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Is breakable
   - Also on 2BAA(A), 8BBA(A), 2BBA(A), 2BBBBA(A), 6BBAA(A)
   - Can press/hold 4 at the start to turn around and do the throw
-- 6B
-  - Shoulder hitbox does not appear on the first active frame
-  - Becomes an untechable bounce on the second active frame
-  - Delay to 5B(B) changed to be an 8 frame wait instead of 10
-  - High instead of mid
-- 2B has more stun
-- 2B(A) changed to be 6A
-- 2BA(A) added with stone clap
-- 8B has more lift
-- 8B(B)
-  - Starts up one frame later
-  - Transitions 3 frames later
-  - Ends two frames sooner
-- RB ends 12 frames earlier
 - 5A
   - Charge changed from 9 frames to 6 frames
   - Done with 6 does 6A
 - 5A1C
   - Is a hard knockdown
   - Less lift
+- 2B has more stun
+- 2B(A) changed to be 6A
+- 2BA(A) added with stone clap
+- 2A
+  - Has endlag on both sides
+  - Reduced from 25 to 10 on behind (same for front)
+- 6B
+  - Shoulder hitbox does not appear on the first active frame
+  - Becomes an untechable bounce on the second active frame
+  - Delay to 5B(B) changed to be an 8 frame wait instead of 10
+  - High instead of mid
 - 6A
   - Has slightly more lift
   - Comes out one frame earlier when done in a string
+- 6A(B) added
 - 6A(A) added as stone clap
-- 6A(B) added
 - 4A
   - Window improved
   - When done in a combo it does 6A
 - Act4A
   - Hit into a spinning knockdown that is unblockable
   - Has A and B follow ups
+- 8B has more lift
-- 2A
+- 8B(B)
-  - Has endlag on both sides
-  - Reduced from 25 to 10 on behind (same for front)
+  - Starts up one frame later
+  - Transitions 3 frames later
+  - Ends two frames sooner
 - 8A super armor ends when Jirobo leaves the ground
 - A8A ends three frames sooner when the animation ends and is hittable after he gets off the opponent
+- 5Y damage reduced from 22 to 20
+- 2Y added
+- JY added
+- 5X has two less frames super freeze
+- 2X made immune to highs and mids from frames 0-14 after super freeze instead of intangible 0-1, 42-end
+- RB ends 12 frames earlier
 - RA
   - Has guard frames when Jirobo is in the air and can be thrown
   - Hits twice
   - High crush on landing
-- Throw damage reduced from 22 to 20
-- 2Y added
-- JY added
-- 5X has two less frames super freeze
-- 2X made immune to highs and mids from frames 0-14 after super freeze instead of intangible 0-1, 42-end
 - ARKnJ intangibility removed
 - GRKnJ
   - Has faster englag to match RB
   - Flags fixed from vanilla
-- BB~A one frame faster

 #### Cosmetic